West Coast Trail: Reservations

 Permits & Passes

-- Overnight Users must pay a fee to acquire a WCT Overnight Use Permit.
+Overnight visitors to the West Coast Trail (WCT) must pay a fee to acquire a WCT Overnight Use Permit.

 These fees help support the cost of operating the WCT (e.g., rescue services, information services, construction of ladders, cable cars, boardwalks and bridges).